The Woman in Me (memoir)

 The Woman in Me is a memoir by American singer Britney Spears.
 It was published on October 24, 2023, by Gallery Books, a division of Simon & Schuster.
 The book was released in 26 languages.
 Michelle Williams narrates the audiobook.

-The Woman in Me received unanimous praise from critics.
+The Woman in Me received largely positive reviews from critics.
 Within a week of its release in the United States, the book became a #1 New York Times best-seller, selling 1.1 million copies in all formats.
-As of January 2024, it has sold over two million copies in the US with an estimated three million copies in print globally.
-A film adaptation directed by Jon M. Chu and produced by Marc Platt is currently in the works at Universal Pictures as of 2024.
+As of July 2026, it has sold over 3 million copies in the US with an estimated 6 million copies globally.
+A film adaptation directed by Jon M. Chu, written by Elizabeth Meriwether, and produced by Marc Platt is currently in the works at Universal Pictures as of 2024.

 Background and release

 On February 21, 2022, it was reported that Spears signed a $15 million book deal for her then-upcoming memoir, one of the biggest book deals of all time, three months after a Los Angeles Superior Court Judge formally ended her conservatorship.
 On July 11, 2023, Spears announced that the book would be titled The Woman in Me, and would be released on October 24, 2023.
 The title is a reference to a lyric in her song "I'm Not a Girl, Not Yet a Woman" (2001), where she sings "I'm just trying to find the woman in me".
 It was reportedly ghostwritten together with journalist Sam Lansky.

 The book contains 288 pages comprising 49 chapters, and was released in 26 languages.
 The memoir was released in audiobook format simultaneously with the other editions.
 Spears confirmed she would not fully narrate the audiobook due to its "heart-wrenching and emotional" content, enlisting actress Michelle Williams to record the main bulk of the audiobook, while Spears would participate by reading its introduction.
 She promoted the memoir in People by providing insights into its content, accompanied by a cover photoshoot, which she had not done since 2016.